1. What tournament opportunities are available for individual competitive bowlers?

 That's a personal question.
 You might be inclined to wait until your bowling is good enough to give you a shot at winning the tournament, but that could be months or even years away.
 Why not jump in now?
 It would give you a chance to get over the inevitable first-time jitters and get comfortable in such a serious environment while your personal stakes are low.
 Plus, the more tournaments you bowl in, the more the competitive environment will become familiar and maybe even welcome, thereby allowing your bowling ability to shine through.

-A good approach to determining if you are good enough is to look at the results of a tournament's qualifying play last year and decide if you can bowl at least as well as the lowest finisher, even after deducting 20 pins from your league average to allow for the more challenging tournament oil pattern and/or your own nervousness in a tournament atmosphere.
+A good approach to determining if you are good enough is to look at the results of a tournament's qualifying play from its more recent tournaments and decide if you can bowl at least as well as the lowest finisher, even after deducting 25 pins from your league average to allow for the more challenging tournament oil pattern and/or your own nervousness in a tournament atmosphere.
 Outside your comfort zone?
 As Dr. Dean Hinitz says in his book Focused for Bowling, "Only those with true intention who are willing to step beyond comfort zones get to scale to the top of their personal and professional mountains."

 5. When will I be ready to compete in these tournaments?